 Cell health can be monitored by numerous methods.
-Plasma membrane integrity, DNA synthesis, DNA content, enzyme activity, presence of ATP, and cellular reducing conditions are known indicators of cell viability and cell death. alamarBlue cell viability reagent functions as a cell health indicator by using the reducing power of living cells to quantitatively measure the proliferation of various human and animal cell lines, bacteria, plant, and fungi allowing you to establish relative cytotoxicity of agents within various chemical classes.
-When cells are alive they maintain a reducing environment within the cytosol of the cell.
-Resazurin, the active ingredient of alamarBlue reagent, is a non-toxic, cell permeable compound that is blue in color and virtually non-fluorescent.
+Plasma membrane integrity, DNA synthesis, DNA content, enzyme activity, presence of ATP, and cellular reducing conditions are known indicators of cell viability and cell death.
+The alamarBlue Cell Viability reagents, alamarBlue HS (high sensitivity) and alamarBlue, function as a cell health indicator by using the reducing power of living cells to quantitatively measure the proliferation of various human and animal cell lines, bacteria, plant, and fungi, allowing you to establish relative cytotoxicity of agents within various chemical classes.
+When cells are alive, they maintain a reducing environment within the cytosol of the cell.
+Resazurin, the active ingredient of the alamarBlue HS and alamarBlue reagents, is a non-toxic, cell permeable compound that is blue in color and virtually non-fluorescent.
 Upon entering cells, resazurin is reduced to resorufin, a compound that is red in color and highly fluorescent.
 Viable cells continuously convert resazurin to resorufin, increasing the overall fluorescence and color of the media surrounding cells.

-alamarBlue cell viability reagent is used to assess cell viability by simply adding the 10X, ready-to-use solution to mammalian or bacterial cells in culture media (Figure 1).
+The alamarBlue Cell Viability Reagent is used to assess cell viability by simply adding the 10X, ready-to-use solution to mammalian or bacterial cells in culture media.
+Since the formulation is consistent for both alamarBlue and alamarBlue HS, their assay protocols are therefore the same.
 There is no requirement to aspirate media from cells or place cells in minimal media.
-Consequently, alamarBlue reagent can easily be used in a single tube or microtiter plate format in a “nowash” fashion.
-Simply add alamarBlue reagent as 10% of the sample volume (i.e., add 10 μL alamarBlue reagent to 100 μL sample), followed by a 1–4 hours incubation at 37ºC.
-Longer incubation times may be used for greater sensitivity without compromising cell health (Figure 3 and see Frequently Asked Questions).
+Consequently, the alamarBlue reagent can easily be used in a single tube or microtiter plate format in a “no wash” fashion.
+Simply add either alamarBlue reagent as 10% of the sample volume (i.e., add 10 μL alamarBlue reagent to 100 μL sample), followed by a 1–4 hour incubation at 37°C. Longer incubation times may be used for greater sensitivity without compromising cell health (see Frequently Asked Questions).
 The resulting fluorescence is read on a plate reader or fluorescence spectrophotometer.
-Alternatively, the absorbance of alamarBlue reagent can be read on a spectrophotometer.
-Finally, results are analyzed by plotting fluorescence intensity (or absorbance) versus compound concentration.
+Alternatively, the absorbance of alamarBlue reagents can be read on a spectrophotometer.
+Finally, results are analyzed by plotting fluorescence intensity (or absorbance) versus compound concentration (Figure 4).

-Figure 1: alamarBlue cell viability assay protocol.
-A 96-well plate containing the cells and the compounds to be tested is prepared using standard methods. alamarBlue reagent is added directly to each well, the plates are incubated at 37°C to allow cells to convert resazurin to resorufin, and the fluorescence (or absorbance) signal is measured.
-Results are evaluated by plotting the fluorescent (or absorbance) signal versus compound concentration.
-This depicts an assay carried out in a 96-well plate, but the procedure is readily adaptable to other formats as well (including 384-well plates and tubes of various volumes).
-If tubes are used, the sample is transferred to a cuvette prior to spectrophotometric analysis.
+Figure 4. alamarBlue HS and alamarBlue Cell Viability Reagents assay protocol.
+A 96-well plate containing the cells and the compounds to be tested is prepared using standard methods.
+Either alamarBlue reagent is added directly to each well, the plates are incubated at 37°C to allow cells to convert resazurin to resorufin, and the fluorescence (or absorbance) signal is measured.
+Results are evaluated by subtracting the background fluorescence from the signal.
+The signal to background ratio is then plotting versus compound concentration.

 - Mammalian or bacterial cells in appropriate medium